marcov64/Lsd/Readme.txt

 4. In the "Select Additional Tasks", set the terminal type to "wxt", keep the proposed file associations, and MAKE SURE you select the "Add application directory to your PATH environment variable".
 If this option is not visible, you need to scroll down in the window to see it.
 Press "Next" and then "Install".
 When the installation is completed, press "Next" and "Finish".

 ATTENTION: If Gnuplot is not included in the Windows PATH environment variable, LSD may not be able to use Gnuplot.
 If this option is missing, Gnuplot must be installed again using the correct options as described above.

+FIXING COMPILATION ERRORS:

+Some free software packages have the bad habit of installing old copies of libraries required by LSD on the system PATH, which may prevent successful compilation and operation of LSD.
+The installer tries to detect and inform about possible sources of problems, which may have to be fixed before LSD can be run reliably.
+Alternatively, the user may force LSD libraries into the system PATH, which is NOT done by the installer.
+To do so, open Windows Explorer, navigate to the folder where LSD was installed, right-click on the file:

+ set-system-path-windows[.bat]

+and choose the "Run as administrator" option.
+This will force LSD libraries to be used system-wide, which may break other software which relies on older versions of the libraries.

 USING DIFFERENT COMPILERS (optional):